For Voice, Geo Permissions control which countries and subsets of phone numbers you can dial out to from your Twilio project.

-How does the International Voice Dialing Permissions feature work?
+How do International Voice Dialing Permissions work?

 How can I tell if my calls are being blocked by Geo Permissions?